phproberto/joomla-flysystem/README.md

 * [JoomlaFolder](./src/Adapter/JoomlaFolder.php).
 Load files from the joomla site.
 * [WebDAV](./src/Adapter/WebDAB.php).
 Load WebDAV files.
 * [ZipFile](./src/Adapter/ZipFile.php).
 Load & store files from zip files.
 Requires `php-zip` extension installed.

-Wrappers allow that plugins connect when an adapter or filesystem is loaded to allow customisations.

 ### How to use it?